I hope you enjoyed my last post about hiking up Goat Fell.

-I hope you enjoyed my last post about walking up Goat Fell!
 It was our last full day in Arran and we wanted explore some more.
 So the Giants’ Graves and Glenashdale Falls in Whiting Bay were next.

 Giants’ Graves in 2006

+I didn’t have a clue what the Giants’ Graves were … graves of mythical giants?
 I had a wee look at our book and found out they were the burial place of people in the Neolithic times.
-Mmm … eery.
+Mm, eery.

 We found you could go two ways for this circular walk.
-We decided to walk the clockwise route and tackle the Giants’ Graves first as we knew it was an uphill walk.
+We decided to walk the clockwise route and visit the Giants’ Graves first as we knew it was an uphill walk.
 It was well signposted from the main road and free parking nearby.
-After a short walk through the woods, alongside the Glenashdale Burn, we came to a signpost for the Giants’ Graves.
-Large wooden steps spiralling up into the woods appeared before us.

-As we started to make our way up I thought this should be no problem after Goat Fell the day before!
 The book said there were 337 steps.
 I lost count … I loved walking up these steps through the woodlands.

-We had a strange but nice moment … both our surnames were on that list!
 What were the chances of that?
-Fate or what?
+Fate or what.
 We both just looked at each other.
 Deep down I knew everything would work out just fine between us.
+I still don’t know to this day who the people were on the stone.

 We made our way back down through woods behind the American girls.
 I loved walking down the winding steps.
-The girls were skipping down them.
-The path to the Glenashdale Falls was next.
+The girls were skipping down them which looked like fun.

 The Giants’ Graves 2009